flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 ### Protocol tag

 Possible values of protocolTag are:
-- 100 - Indicates FTSO scaling protocol
+- 100 - Indicates FTSO scaling protocol.
-- 255 - FTSO fast updates protocol
+- 255 - FTSO fast updates protocol.

 ### Reward type tag

-Reward type tag indicates which component of rewarding or penalization in relevant protocol participated in the reward claim.
+[Reward type tag](../../libs/ftso-core/src/reward-calculation/RewardTypePrefix.ts) indicates which component of rewarding or penalization in relevant protocol participated in the reward claim.
 The options are as follows:
-- `Median` - accuracy reward claim for FTSO scaling
+- `Median` - accuracy reward claim for FTSO scaling.
-- `Signing` - timely signing reward claim for FTSO scaling
+- `Signing` - timely signing reward claim for FTSO scaling.
-- `Finalization` - prompt finalization reward for FTSO scaling
+- `Finalization` - prompt finalization reward for FTSO scaling.
-- `Double signers` - penalization for double signing in FTSO scaling protocol
+- `Double signers` - penalization for double signing in FTSO scaling protocol.
-- `Reveal offenders` - penalization for reveal offenders in FTSO scaling protocol
+- `Reveal offenders` - penalization for reveal offenders in FTSO scaling protocol.
-- `Fast updates accuracy` - accuracy reward for FAST updates protocol
+- `Fast updates accuracy` - accuracy reward for FAST updates protocol.
 - `Full offer claim back` - full reward offer burning/claim back in FTSO scaling protocol.
 Happens when a voting round does not receive a secure reward random number and the rewarded feed cannot be chosen.
 Consequently, this is a reward claim to claim to the burn address.
 Detail tags are irrelevant in this case and are empty.

 ### Reward detail tag